 4. Mindful Cooking

 Can you chop a carrot without thinking about anything but the carrot?
 I bet you can’t.
 For all those who cook, try applying mindfulness to cooking.
-Be in the moment and cook with positive vibes without thinking about anything else but the aspect of making the most delicious meal.
+Be in the moment and cook positively without thinking about anything else but making the most delicious meal.

 Guided Mindfulness Meditation Audio